Shreyash-Gaur/LangGraph-Memory-Agent/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-  - **LangChain & LangGraph Teams** for creating the powerful frameworks that make building complex agents possible.
-  - **Ollama** for providing an incredible platform for running local LLMs with ease.
-  - **The Open Source Community** for their continuous innovation and support.

 *Ready to build smarter, more personal conversational agents?
 Let's get started\!* 🚀